Friends are the family you choose. — Jess C. Scott

 How do we make friends?
 Sometimes, it’s love at first site.
 But more often, friendships are formed from shared interests and through work or study.
 Sometimes it’s hard to know why people come together as friends, that there is no formula for knowing who makes a good friend.
 And I think that’s what makes friendship so special—and rare.

 And yet I’ve had other friends that have come and gone.
-One of my best friends from childhood, drifted away as an adult.
-Despite many attempts over the past ten years to reconnect and stay in touch, he has never responded, and this hurt me.
-Because of my paranoia, I often worried about what I did to cause him to shy away.
+One of my best friends from childhood drifted away as an adult and literally ghosted me.
+Despite my many attempts over the years to reconnect with him, he has never responded.
+This hurts a lot.
+Was that his goal?
+Just recently another mutual friend tried friending him on Facebook and he instantly accepted.
+What could I have done to cause him ghost me?
 I could not think of a reason.
-Not knowing why is agony, but perhaps there is no reason, but simply that people naturally fade away sometimes.
+Not knowing is agony, but perhaps there is no reason, simply that people naturally fade away sometimes.
 I’ve come to accept this painful truth.
-I view the loss as pain because I’ve shared so much of my childhood with him, that our friendship is now just a memory and not something we can continue to develop.
+I view the loss as pain because I’ve shared so much of my childhood with him, that our friendship is now just a fading memory and not something we can continue to develop.

 The long passage of time really does sever relationships it’s interesting.
 Funny how close friends from childhood don’t often maintain into adulthood.
 While I’ve reconnected with several from elementary school, we meet up out of curiosity to see how we’ve turned out but the friendship is gone.
 We’ve moved on with our lives.

-Another dear friend of mine from college committed suicide in 2000.
+A dear friend of mine from college committed suicide in January 2000.
 We had so much fun together and hung out a lot before that.
-He was in the prime of life at 35 with a new wife and daughter.
+He was in the prime of life at age 35 with a new wife and daughter.
 It was inconceivable that he would do this.
 I wish I had gotten a chance to try and help prevent that.
 RIP, friend.

 As I’ve aged, I feel it’s become harder and harder to make and keep close friends.
 As we age, it seems like time moves faster and we have less and less of it to devote to friendships.
 More of our time is spent making a living or trying to enjoy it with the friends we already have than making new ones.
 It’s sad.

-At parties or get togethers, my wife and I have both noticed that people almost never ask us about us.
+At parties or get-togethers, my wife and I have both noticed that people almost never ask us about us.
 Either they don’t care or they are socially inept.
 We find we are the ones asking about and talking about them.
 It’s rarely reciprocal.
 And that’s not bad, it’s just sad.
-Connection occurs when there is two way interest.
-So we conclude we are not interesting to people which we can take in a negative way, or just accept that it’s not personal and they are just insular, self focused.
-I worry I’m not popular because I’m not rich or have had a particularly fascinating life, or am famous. but this is certainly a good test of character.
+The connection occurs when there is two-way interest.
+So we conclude we are not interesting to people which we can take in a negative way, or just accept that it’s not personal and they are just insular, self-focused.
+I worry I’m not popular because I’m not rich (yet) or have had a particularly fascinating life perhaps, or not famous.
+This is certainly a good test of character.
 It seems to us that people are overly concerned about status, wealth, and popularity.

 As an experiment I thought, I wondered if it might be possible to try and meet someone new in town every day and attempt to meet them for lunch and get to know them.
 I’m a lunch guy.
 It’s quite a challenge.
 I’m shy.
 It’s hard for me to reach out and meet new people.
 I’m always afraid of rejection or embarrassing myself or that I’m boring.
 But I do have value to offer.